vigarblock/algorithms/src/edit-distance/README.md

 ## Solution

-The apprach used to solve this is based on the dynamic programming algorithm by **Wagner-Fischer**.
+The approach used to solve this is based on the dynamic programming algorithm by **Wagner-Fischer**.

 Refer: https://en.wikipedia.org/wiki/Wagner%E2%80%93Fischer_algorithm